 Associating comfortable clothing with bedtime is another trick that Huffington uses.
 She lays out her nightwear just before having her bath so that when she gets out, she’s ready to get into bed with no other distractions.

 “Lay out comfortable nightwear before nighttime routine.”

-Again, similar to the shower/bath, using a trigger to associate the next ‘step’ in a process is an efficient way to make a habit of it.
+Again, similar to the shower/bath routine, using a trigger to associate the next ‘step’ in a process is an efficient way to make a habit of it.

-The last step of the routine for Huffington is to read until her eyes get drowsy and want to shut.
-It’s a simple method for focusing your eyes on a) something you enjoy like your favorite type of book, and b) a dull surface (not a bright screen!).
+The last step of the routine for Huffington is to read until her eyes get drowsy and she physically wants to shut.
+It’s a simple approach: focus your eyes on a) something you enjoy like a book, or b) a dull surface (and not a bright screen!).

 “Read for 5 minutes once you get into bed.”

-Reading for even 5 minutes is a great place to start, and it will probably be enough to help your eyes doze off late at night.
+Reading for even 5 minutes is a great place to start, and it will probably be enough to help you doze off late at night.